 Crossing the Borders Alone

-I travelled to Jordan as a solo female and had nothing but positive experiences.
+I traveled to Jordan as a solo female and had nothing but positive experiences.
 Crossing Middle Eastern borders alone may sound intimidating.

-However, solo travellers are a more common sight here than you may realise.
+However, solo travelers are a more common sight here than you may realize.
 Solo female travel in Israel is also very safe.

-You won’t be hassled or met with suspicion for travelling by yourself.
+You won’t be hassled or met with suspicion for traveling by yourself.

 Changing Currency at the Border